FairBalance: How to Achieve Equalized Odds With Data Pre-processing: Background and Related Work

-\textbf{In-processing algorithms.} This approach adjusts the way a machine learning model is trained to reduce the bias.
+\textbf{In-processing algorithms.} These approaches adjust the way a machine learning model is trained to reduce the bias.
 Zhang et al.~\cite{zhang2018mitigating} proposed \textit{Adversarial debiasing} method which learns a classifier to increase accuracy and simultaneously reduce an adversary's ability to determine the sensitive attribute from the predictions.
 This leads to generation of fair classifier because the predictions cannot carry any group discrimination information that the adversary can exploit.
 Celis et al.~\cite{celis2019classification} designed a \textit{meta algorithm} to take the fairness metric as part of the input and return a classifier optimized with respect to that fairness metric.
 Kamishima et al.~\cite{10.1007/978-3-642-33486-3_3} developed \textit{Prejudice Remover} technique which adds a discrimination-aware regularization term to the learning objective of the classifier.
-Most recently, Lowy et al.~\cite{lowy2021fermi} measured fairness violation using exponential Rényi mutual information (ERMI) and designed \textit{FERMI}, an in-processing algorithm, to reduce ERMI and prediction errors with stochastic optimization.
-Lowy et al.~\cite{lowy2021fermi} showed that \textit{FERMI} outperforms the other state-of-the-art in-processing bias mitigation algorithms on datasets with multiple sensitive attributes.
+Li and Liu~\cite{li2022achieving} tunes the sample weight for each training data point so that a specific fairness notion such as equal opportunity can be achieved along with the best prediction accuracy on a validation set.
+Several approaches~\cite{zafar2017fairness,agarwal2018reductions,thomas2019preventing,lowy2021fermi,kearns2018preventing} solve the problem as a constrained optimization problem by adding a constraint of a certain bias metric to the loss function and optimizes it.
+Among these, Lowy et al.~\cite{lowy2021fermi} measured fairness violation using exponential Rényi mutual information (ERMI) and designed an in-processing algorithm to reduce ERMI and prediction errors with stochastic optimization.
+There are also works manipulating the way deep neural networks are trained by dropping out certain neurons related to the sensitive attributes~\cite{gao2022fairneuron}.